bhavleenkaur-econ/Pannel-Regression/README.md

 ### Baseline models (quarter-over-quarter growth)

-**Model 1** confirms the relationship at quarterly frequency: the mortgage coefficient is **−0.73** (p = 0.006)—a 1 pp higher rate corresponds to 0.73 pp slower *quarterly* growth.
+**Model 1** confirms the relationship at quarterly frequency: the mortgage coefficient is **−0.73** (p = 0.006)-a 1 pp higher rate corresponds to 0.73 pp slower *quarterly* growth.
 GDP growth is positive but only marginally significant (p ≈ 0.09); unemployment is negative and highly significant (−0.27, p < 0.001), consistent with weaker labour markets dampening house prices.

 **Model 2** (distributed lags) shows the contemporaneous effect is strongest (−1.08, p = 0.009), while individual lags mostly offset each other.
-The **cumulative effect over four quarters** of a 1 pp rate *cut* is about **+0.52 pp** of quarterly house price growth—pass-through builds gradually rather than arriving in a single quarter.
+The **cumulative effect over four quarters** of a 1 pp rate *cut* is about **+0.52 pp** of quarterly house price growth-pass-through builds gradually rather than arriving in a single quarter.

 **Model 3** (split sample, QoQ) compares pre-QE (2003–2014) and the QE era (2015–2019):